-Different methods have been used by authors to detect ASFV in ticks, namely ASFV isolation/titration, observation of ASFV particles, and viral DNA or RNA detection using multiple designs of Polymerase Chain Reaction (PCR).
-In the included references, ASFV isolation/titration was based on haemadsorption (HAD), which is the ability of many ASFV strains to aggregate on red blood cells when they infect macrophages and create typical “rosettes” (Malmquist & Hay, 1960); this implies that the virus is able to replicate but does not necessarily confirm that it has crossed the midgut barrier.
-Similarly, detection of viral RNA also indicates active viral replication.
+Different methods have been used by authors to detect ASFV in ticks, namely ASFV isolation/titration, observation of ASFV particles, and viral DNA or RNA detection using multiple designs of PCR.
+In the included references, ASFV isolation/titration was based on haemadsorption (HAD), which is the ability of many ASFV strains to aggregate on red blood cells when they infect pig alveolar macrophages and create typical “rosettes” (Malmquist & Hay, 1960). .
+This technique is largely used by authors but may suffer from inhibition issues due to cytotoxic effect of tick components on pig macrophages and its achievement in at least 6 days is very time-consuming (Oura et al., 2013).
+Virus titration implies that the virus is able to replicate but does not necessarily confirm that it has crossed the midgut barrier.
+Similarly, detection of viral RNA by Reverse Transcription quantitative PCR also indicates active viral replication.
 Conversely the detection of viral DNA can be due to residual virus from blood meal and does not mean that the virus is still active.
 However, we considered that those methods brought equivalent results to assess infection status once the duration after exposure was taken into account.

-Indeed, when ASFV was detected in ticks, a minimum duration of 61 days between tick exposure to ASFV and detection of ASFV in tick (hereafter DPE for days post exposure) was chosen to distinguish successful viral replication inside the tick from detection of residual virus after the infectious blood meal or virus inoculation.
+Indeed, when ASFV was detected in ticks, a minimum duration of 61 days between tick exposure to ASFV and detection of ASFV in tick (hereafter DPE for days post exposure) was chosen to distinguish successful viral replication inside the tick from detection of residual virus after the infectious blood meal or virus inoculation (Figure 1).
 Indeed, the minimum duration for blood meal digestion and clearance of ingested blood in soft ticks is approximately 4 weeks (Rowlands et al., 2009).
 Furthermore, if tick infection is unsuccessful, ASFV can be detected during 4 weeks by isolation (Ribeiro et al., 2015) and after at least 49 days by qPCR (de Carvalho Ferreira et al., 2014; see also Bernard, 2015 for a review on ASFV kinetics inside soft ticks).
 If tick infection is successful, virus generalization in ticks takes about 30 to 56 days (Plowright et al., 1970; Kleiboeker et al., 1998; Basto et al., 2006; Burrage, 2013).
 Therefore, and as a precaution, if ASFV was tested and detected before 61 DPE, the infection status was considered unknown unless virus was detected in organs other than the midgut.
 In this case, this indicates that the virus has crossed the midgut barrier.

-Inoculation based on injectioninto the haemocoel results in the virus being distributed throughout the tick.
+Inoculation by injection allows accurate assessment of the virus dose received by the tick.
+As it delivers the virus directly into the haemocoel, circumventing the midgut barrier, it offers valuable insights into the molecular compatibility between the virus and the tick.
+However, it is acknowledged that the injection can be traumatic for the tick, resulting high mortality and leads to distribution of the virus throughout the tick (Bonnet & Liu, 2012).
 In this case, as the detection of virus in the organs was doubtful, the infection status was recorded as unknown.

 The experimental design used in the different studies was also reported, including: i) the exposure route for the tick infection, ii) the ASFV titres in the inoculum used to infect the ticks (infectious dose), iii) the development stage of the ticks tested in the study, iv) the DPE, v) the number of ticks tested in the study.
-Except for the DPE and the number of ticks monitored, all parameters were categorized in different classes.

 In field studies, viral titres in the hosts were not necessarily reported but they were considered to be high (>10 6 HAD50/mL of blood) considering the viraemia usually observed in ASF diseased pigs (Plowright et al., 1968).
-Tick stage was classified as early from larva to nymph 3 and as late from nymph 4 to adult.
+Tick stage was classified as “early” from larva to nymph 3 and as “late” from nymph 4 to adult.